dom96/choosenim/readme.md

   update    <version/channel>    Installs the latest release of the specified
                                  version or channel.
-  show                           Displays the selected version and channel. update    self                 Updates choosenim itself. versions  [--installed]        Lists available versions of Nim, passing
+  show                           Displays the selected version and channel. show      path                 Prints only the path of the current Nim version. update    self                 Updates choosenim itself. versions  [--installed]        Lists available versions of Nim, passing
                                  `--installed` only displays versions that